-Certified fryers may offer shorter cook times, faster temperature recovery times, improved ease of cleaning through oil conservation and management, and an extended product lifetime.
+Certified fryers may offer shorter cook times, faster temperature recovery times and extended oil life, which can significantly reduce oil costs.
 Electric models may also utilize an insulated fry pot, which reduces standby losses and gives the fryer a lower idle energy rate.
-The ENERGY STAR label can be found on gas and electric open deep-fat fryers, including standard fry pot sizes ( $\geq$ 12 inches and < 18 inches wide) and large vat fryers (18 to 24 inches wide).
+The ENERGY STAR label can be found on gas and electric open deepfat fryers, including standard fry pot sizes ( $\geq$ 12 inches and < 18 inches wide) and large vat fryers (18 to 24 inches wide).
 Countertop and floor-type models are eligible for the ENERGY STAR.